*Winter 2021 harvest just arrived!*

 Taiwanese High Mountain "Gaoshan" Oolong Tea

-In Taiwan, teas grown over 1000m elevation are classified as Gao Shan Cha or "High Mountain Tea" and are extremely prized.
-Due to the thin air at high altitudes, the growth is slower but the result is very rewarding.
+Taiwan is known around the world for its outstanding oolongs.
+Locally, teas grown over 1000m elevation are classified as "High Mountain" or Gao Shan and are extremely prized.
+Due to thin air at high altitudes, the growth is slower and the yield is lower, but the result is truly exceptional.

 ORIGIN Alishan, Taiwan | 1350m Elevation | The Deng Family

-CRAFT Picked, withered, tossed, fried, ball-rolled & lightly charcoal-baked
+CRAFT Picked, withered, tossed, fried, ball-rolled & charcoal-roasted

-We recommend brewing in a Gaiwan for this tea, but it can also be enjoyed Western style.
+We recommend brewing in a Gaiwan or Yixing Teapot for this tea, but it can also be enjoyed Western style.

 Western Brew (Mug / Teapot): 5g | 350ml | 95°C | 2 min | + 1 min for additional brews | Can steep ~ 3 times

 Cold-Brew (Pitcher): 12g | 750ml | Room temp | 8 hours in fridge | Strain & serve

 The tea master behind our High Mountain oolong, Mr. Deng, and his wife, son and daughter were incredibly hospitable and proud to share their craft.
 Mr Deng is self taught and learned the art of tea making 30 years ago, and is now training his son and daughter.

 Watching them carry out the steps, they would often work into late hours of the night, since producing oolong is very time-sensitive and they do everything in small batches.
 To finish the tea, Mr. Deng slow-roasts it over charcoal ash: A traditional method that produces a consistent and high quality roast.
 A true testament to their passion, pride and hard work.